-On July 24, 1895 a workman unearthed a wooden box filled with the bones of a 7 or 8 year old child.
-The pick pried it loose from close against the central foundation wall, only 3 feet below the surface.
+On July 24, 1895, a workman unearthed a wooden box filled with the bones of a 7 or 8 year old child.
+The pick pried it loose from dirt against the central foundation wall, only 3 feet below the surface.

 There were six men working in the stench of the sub-cellar, and only thirty minutes before they found wet clothing buried in quicklime that when examined proved to be a man's vest.